Plungė

-It has a crab stick factory which exports to many countries in Europe.
+The city has a crab stick factory which exports to many countries in Europe.

 History

 It is thought that the territory in which Plungė is situated was inhabited in 5th–1st centuries BC.
-After the Treaty of Melno country seats were established in the forests of Samogitia.
-From the 14th century to the middle of the 16th century, Plungė was a part of Gandinga district as an ordinary settlement.
+After the Treaty of Melno, county seats were established in the forests of Samogitia.
+From the 14th century to the middle of the 16th century, Plungė was part of the Gandinga district as an ordinary settlement.
 Later, the population of Plungė started to grow faster and surpassed the population of Gandinga.
-In 1567 Plungė was mentioned as a town.
+In 1567 Plungė was first mentioned as a town.
+It was located in the Duchy of Samogitia in the Grand Duchy of Lithuania within the Polish–Lithuanian Commonwealth.

 On January 13, 1792, Plungė was granted Magdeburg rights.
-From 1806 to 1873 Plungė belonged to Platon Zubov, and later – to Oginskiai, who built a palace here in 1879.
+From 1806 to 1873 Plungė belonged to Platon Zubov, and later – to the Ogiński family, who built a palace here in 1879.

-During the interwar period there was established gymnasium in 1925 and built railway branch-line in 1932.
-In 1933 current Catholic Church was consecrated.
-Since the private hospital was founded in 1939, maternity, surgical sections started their activities.
+During the interwar period a gymnasium was established in 1925, and a railway branch-line was built in 1932.
+In 1933, the current Catholic Church was consecrated.
+Since the private hospital was founded in 1939, maternity and surgical sections started operations in the city.
 Lithuanian Jews were active in the town's government and comprised around half of Plungė's inhabitants leading up to The Holocaust in Lithuania.